-dful & Mindless Eating ional Supplies: (1) Laminate - The Hunger Gauge , (2) Book - No Ordinary Apple Earlier we did a mindful breathing exercise together.
+Cuadas Bain Mail O Bain Mana Estina Grades: 4 th -5 th Mindful & Mindless Eating Optional Supplies: (1) Laminate - The Hunger Gauge, (2) Book - No Ordinary Apple Discussion Earlier we did a mindful breathing exercise together.
 Mindful breathing is one example of mindfulness.
 Ask: Can someone explain what it means to be mindful?
 When you are mindful, you focus on what is happening right now.
 This includes your thoughts, feelings and anything that is happening around you at this moment in time.
 It's the opposite of rushing or doing too many things at once.
 Another way to practice mindfulness is mindful eating.
 Ask: What is mindful eating?
 When we eat mindfully, we use our five senses - see, smell touch, taste, hear.
 Using our five senses when we eat allows us to pay attention to what we eat, how we eat and how our bodies feel before, during and after we eat.
 Important: Mindful eating is NOT about restricting what you eat.
 It is better described as an eating experience.
 It invites you to try new foods, enjoy eating and appreciate the present moment.
 Things you can do to help yourself be more mindful when eating include: Remove distractions such as turning off electronics (TV, computer, phone).
 Try not to talk on the phone or text while eating.
 Take food out of its original packaging and put it in a bowl/ plate.
 Sit Down.
 Try not to eat standing up.
 Use all of your senses.
 Pay attention to the flavor and chew slowly.
 Another action step is to pay attention to your body, listening to the signals your body gives you when you are hungry and full.

-- Ask: What are some ways your body lets you know that it's time to eat? - Possible answers: stomach growling, irritable/ "hangry", low energy, lightheaded - Ask: And how do you feel if you eat too much? - Shortly, we'll practice mindful eating when have a tasting made with fresh vegetables from our school garden.
+Ask: What are some ways your body lets you know that it's time to eat?
+Possible answers: stomach growling, irritable/ "hangry", low energy, lightheaded Ask: And how do you feel if you eat too much?
+Optional: Hunger Gauge Volunteers - Due to the pandemic and the resulting LiveWell Kids hiatus, the 4 th and 5 th grades did not learn about the Hunger Gauge.
+Therefore, you have the option to include this in your lesson.
+If you would like to go into more detail about hunger/fullness cues, please see "Hunger Gauge" section for grades 1-3.